Previous (Older) Post Next (Newer) Post

 Theme 4: Inclusion

 The inclusion theme refers to participants’ comments on establishing and strengthening approaches to inclusion, diversity, equity, and accessibility in virtual care.
-Sub-themes related to the inclusion theme include equity, equal power dynamics, and inclusive terminology.
+Subthemes related to the inclusion theme include equity, equal power dynamics, and inclusive terminology.

-Participants talked about a divide that virtual care may create due to unequal accessibility to suitable technology based on socio-economic status, age, ability, technology and network
+Participants talked about a divide that virtual care may create due to unequal accessibility to suitable technology based on socio-economic status, age, ability, technology and network access.
+Biases were another factor that participants believed could create a divide and exclude a patient from the care team.

 Theme 5: Information/Education/Support

-The sheer power of education to change behaviors, actions, and thoughts is why this research project is critical for the future of virtual care.
+The sheer power of education to change behaviours, actions, and thoughts is why this research project is critical for the future of virtual care.
 When it comes to quality healthcare, participants highlighted how important it is to have all affiliated care team members be thoroughly informed which can include the lead staff physician to the patient in the spotlight.
 Participants shared several clear benefits of sharing information.

 On the other hand, patients should be taught how to access and navigate the virtual platform chosen for the appointment (i.e., how to set up Zoom).
 From another perspective, medical students are the future of our healthcare and should be educated on best practices to prevent the formation of ill habits.